Skip to contents

 set_synthesize_token(use_keyring = TRUE)

-Loading your API key for a session.
+Load your API token for a session:

 # In future sessions, load the stored token